carpentries-incubator/swc_github_flow/for_novice_contributors.md

 ![alt text](images/create_branch.PNG "create_branch.PNG - dropdown showing how to create a branch on the graphical interface")

- Click the blue *“create branch”* button and this will create a copy of whatever branch you have selected in the drop-down (in this case, `gh-pages`) into a new branch named whatever you enter for the name.
+ Click the blue *“create branch”* button and this will create a copy of whatever branch you have selected in the drop-down into a new branch named whatever you enter for the name.

 2. Make your changes to files in the branch you just created.
 Since you are making changes in a branch you just created, select *“Commit directly”* and then click *“Commit changes”*: